X1011/verge-mobile-bingo/development_log.md

 ### to do

-- measure actual use with Google Analytics event tracking
+- measure actual use with event tracking on clicks
 - persistence, to survive page unloads in mobile browsers
 - board randomization
 - favicon